aslonv/aslonv/README.md

 ### My background is in physics and mathematics.

-### I am interested in building new tools and solving important problems to advance humanity as well as expand scope and scale of human consciousness.
+### I am interested in building new tools and solving important problems to advance humanity.